calnix/stakingPro/README.md

 However, there is a single fee structure that is applied to both token and staking power emissions.
 Therefore, RP stakers would also be eligible for token rewards; although their RP contribution does not have weight upon token rewards calculation.
+Vice versa, this applies to MOCA token stakers as well.

 **We will need to define how much staking power is emitted per second, on deployment**